 Eligible high school students in good standing may enroll in college credit classes.
 High school students must meet any stated class prerequisites prior to the start of the class.
 Contact the Registration & Records Office for additional information.

 Distance learning/Dual Credit/Southeast Nebraska Career Academy Partnership/Career Academy

 High school students enrolling in distance learning/dual credit/SENCAP/Career Academy classes must meet all of the College course prerequisites prior to the start of class.
 Contact the campus Registration & Records Office for additional information.

 Students Applying for Admission to More than One Program

 Can I be accepted to the same program on more than one campus?

-For the same program offered on more than one campus, a student can only be admitted to the program at one location for a given year and term.
+For like programs offered on more than one campus a student can only be admitted to the program at one location for a given year and term.

 Can I be admitted to more than one program in the same year and term?

 Yes, students can be admitted to more than one program for the same term and year as long as the program’s schedule of classes does not conflict.
 Contact the Admissions Office for more information.